cd0800/2025-SE-CD-IntroToPython/docs/2. Conditionals/Exercises/problem2.md

 ## Before You Begin

-From the root of your repository execute cd `lesson_1` So your current working directory is ...
+From the root of your repository execute cd `conditionals` So your current working directory is ...
 ```
-/lesson_1 $:
+/conditionals $:
 ```
 Next execute
 ```